Starkey Ranch Theatre Library Cultural Center

-Starkey Ranch Theatre Library Cultural Center (TLC) is a building in Starkey Ranch, Pasco County, Florida, used as a library and theater.
-It is jointly purposed by Pasco County Libraries, Pasco County Schools, and the Starkey community, being known as "the community's living room".
+Starkey Ranch Theatre Library Cultural Center is a cultural center in Starkey Ranch, Pasco County, Florida, used as a library and theater.
+It is facilitated by Pasco County Libraries, Pasco County Schools, and the Starkey community.

-The center was completed in 2021 by Fleischman Garcia Maslowski Architecture costing over US$2,000,000 to build.
-The building's architecture was featured in a Library Journal 2021 issue recognized for incorporating nature in its design.
+It is known as "the community's living room".
+The center was completed in 2021 by Fleischman Garcia Maslowski Architecture costing over to build.

 Creation

+Construction

-The Starkey Ranch Theatre Library Cultural Center creation was completed in August 2021, by Pasco County Libraries, the Pasco County Schools, Pasco County Parks and Recreation, and the Starkey Ranch developer, costing more than US$2,100,000 to build.
-The building is located at 12118 Lake Blanche Dr. in Odessa, Pasco County, Florida.
+Starkey Ranch Theatre Library Cultural Center creation was completed in August 2021, by Pasco County Libraries, the Pasco County Schools, Pasco County Parks and Recreation, and the Starkey Ranch developer, costing more than to build.

 Architecture

 It was built by Fleischman Garcia Maslowski Architecture.'
-The building's architecture was featured in Library Journal's “Year in Architecture 2021” issue.
+The building's architecture was featured in Library Journal's "Year in Architecture 2021" issue.
 It was recognized by the magazine for incorporating nature in its design, like soft, natural light in the lobby and natural wood in the main building parts.

 Characteristics

-Overall, the building is 26,000 sq ft (2,415 sq m) in size.

-Theater

-Starkey Ranch Theatre Library Cultural Center has a 250-seat theater used for performances, lectures, graduations, and other events.
-The theater also has a sound booth, theatrical lighting, and dressing rooms.

-Library
+Overall, Starkey Ranch Theatre Library Cultural Center is 26,000 ft2 in size.
+It is located at 12118 Lake Blanche Dr. in Odessa, Pasco County, Florida.

-The Starkey Ranch Theatre Library Cultural Center has a library section.
-The library has more than 97,649 book volumes in its collection, circulating over 328,610 transactions a year.
-It has story time sessions, which can have over 115 children at once.
+Starkey Ranch Theatre Library Cultural Center has a theater with a capacity of 250 seats.
+It is used for performances, talks, graduations, and other events.
+Starkey Ranch Theatre Library Cultural Center includes a library with more than 97,649 book volumes in its collection, circulating over 328,610 transactions a year.

 Usage

-The Starkey Ranch Theatre Library Cultural Center has over 16,000 total visitors per month.
+Starkey Ranch Theatre Library Cultural Center has over 16,000 total visitors per month.
 The center is mostly used by Pasco County Libraries, Pasco County Schools, the Starkey Ranch K–8 School, and the Starkey Ranch community.
-The facility is sometimes known as "the community's living room".
+The facility is dubbed as "the community's living room".

-Starkey Ranch K–8 School

-The Starkey Ranch K–8 School uses the Starkey Ranch Theatre Library Cultural Center as its media center, library, and student tutoring area.
+The Starkey Ranch K–8 School uses Starkey Ranch Theatre Library Cultural Center as its media center, library, and student tutoring area.
 The children's room is used as the school's media center and the gymnasium is a space for school events.